20 Sep 2025

 Laurel Prize workshop: Ecopoetry’s Cutting Edge

-Daljit Nagra, celebrated poet and 2025 Laurel Prize Judge, walks us through the current landscape of ecopoetry.
+Daljit Nagra, poet and 2025 Laurel Prize Judge, walked us through the current landscape of ecopoetry.

-Daljit will share some of the work submitted for the prize from poets across the globe and showcasing their various approaches to writing.
+Daljit shared some of the work submitted for the prize from poets across the globe and showcased their various approaches to writing.

-In judging this year’s prize, he says, ‘I’ve had the great fortune to read the best poetry about climate crisis that is currently being written’.
+In judging 2025’s Laurel Prize, he said, ‘I’ve had the great fortune to read the best poetry about climate crisis that is currently being written’.

-This exploratory and practical session is designed to stimulate your creativity and you can expect to walk away with a new-found appreciation and knowledge of ecopoetry’s cutting edge.
-New & experienced poets welcome, please bring a laptop or pen & paper if possible.
+This exploratory and practical session was designed to stimulate your creativity.
+You walked away with a new-found appreciation and knowledge of ecopoetry’s cutting edge.

 Daljit Nagra is Professor of Creative Writing at Brunel University of London, and Chair of the Royal Society of Literature 2021 – 2025.
 He is on the Council of Society of Authors, a PBS New Generation Poet, presenter of the weekly Poetry Extra on Radio 4 Extra.
 Daljit has five poetry collections, all with Faber & Faber, which have won the Forward Prize for Best Individual Poem and Best First Book, the South Bank Show Decibel Award and the Cholmondeley Award, and been shortlisted for the Costa Prize and twice for the T.S.
 Eliot Prize.
 His latest collection indiom is a Poetry Book Society Choice.
 He has an MBE for Services to Literature.